 The University had many paper forms and processes, which had been evolving for many years.
-Initial plans to convert them all to electronic forms (eForms) proved problematic so a more focused approach was required.
+Initial plans to convert them all to electronic forms (eForms) proved problematic so a more focused business process management approach was required.

 LiquidOffice was selected to facilitate the conversion from paper to electronic forms as it provided many resource-saving benefits, such as quick form delivery and validation of data at source.
 It is important that users and managers have complete visibility in to their forms’ location within a process and that form authorisations are fully auditable.
 LiquidOffice also fully integrates with existing databases, enabling flexible onward processing of form data.

 The first process implemented at Bath Spa University was for processing Part Time Hourly Paid (PTHP) Lecturer Contracts and Claims.
 It allows for the creation, authorisation and delivery of lecturer contracts with electronic submission and authorisation of claims against those contracts.